-The following doors have access control considerations other than electronic access control with electrified locking door hardware:
+The following doors have access control considerations other than the electronic access control with electrified door hardware:

-- 1. Emergency exit only doors shall have no exterior trim (no exterior lockset knobs/lever handles or key cylinders) unless required by SCC or the Authority Having Jurisdiction.
-These doors shall be used for exiting only and should not be used as entry doors into the building. - a.
-They may be locally alarmed with door prop alarms to indicate that the door has been left open, these locations shall be determined on a project-specific case by case basis. - b.
-Where door prop alarms are used they should be hardwired for low-voltage power and supported by appropriate signage.
+- Emergency exit only doors shall have no exterior trim (no exterior lockset knobs/lever handles or key cylinders) unless required by SCC or DSA.
+These doors shall be used for exiting only and should not be used as entry doors into the building. - These exit-only doors may be locally alarmed with door prop alarms to indicate that the door has been left open.
+These locations shall be determined on a project-specific case by case basis. - Where door prop alarms are used, hardwire for low-voltage power and support by appropriate signage.